Peasants (novella): Reception

 Russian literary historians regard Peasants, with its vast and brutally realistic panorama of the life of low-class Russian rural community, as a revelatory event in the Russian literature of the 1890s.
 "Just finished your peasants.
 What a delight!
 Read it late in the evening in one gulp and couldn't fall asleep after it for a long time," Nikolai Leykin wrote in a 29 April 1897 letter.
 Actor and dramatist Alexander Yuzhin wrote in May 1897: "Your Peasants is the greatest piece of literature in the whole world in many years, at least as us Russians are concerned...
 Not a single false, maudlin note; everything is tragic truth, [drawn] with the overpowering strength of natural, Shakespearian palette, as if you were not a writer, but the Nature itself."
 In a May 1897 letter Vladimir Nemirovich-Danchenko wrote:

 "I've read Peasants with enormous mental tension...
 Judging by the reaction from here and there you haven't had such a success for a very long time."

 The praise, though, was far from unanimous.
-Leo Tolstoy, who felt great affection for Chekhov the writer, but tended to idealize the patriarchal 'foundations' of Russian rural community, felt deeply offended.
+Leo Tolstoy, who felt great affection for Chekhov the writer, felt deeply offended.
 Viktor Mirolyubov in his 1900 diaries quoted Tolstoy as saying: "His Peasants is a sin against the people, he doesn't know the Russian man."
 In 1898 Chekhov became a member of the Union of Support for the Russian Writers, but all but failed to pass the voting stage because of the hostile reaction to Peasants, according to Alexey Suvorin who left a note on this accident in his April 1898 diary.
 Sharply negative reviews came from Novosti i Birzhevaya Gazeta (1897, No. 118, 1 May, by Skriba), Sankt-Peterburgskiye Vedomosti (1897, No.114, 29 April, N. Ladozhsky) and Moskovskiye Vedomsti (1897, No.114, 29 April, K. Medvedsky).